SickRickX2/appunti/CyberSec/Database security.md

 All of these are *Defensive coding*.

 #### Defensive coding practices
 Programmer must take careof *input sanitization*.
-Programmers are oft
+Programmers often rely on "automagic" methods.
+How to sanititze strongly depends on which kind of attack we want to prevent. **Avoid** manually crafted regexps.
+**Best practice**: use mysql_real_escape_string()